arkhyst/fast-raven/README.md

 ---

 ### Roadmap: v0.3
+- Fixing for configureAuthorization() and globalAuth parameter.
 - ~~Improvement of typed arguments in DataWorker conditions and values.~~
 - ~~Implementation of logs privacy settings.~~
 - ~~Addition of ValidationWorker.~~
 - Addition of MailWorker with PHPMailer and configurable SMTP settings.
+- Addition of custom helper classes support for each FastRaven project.

 ### Roadmap: v1.0
 - Improvement of ValidationWorker complexity and ValidationFlags.